Canasta - The Great Card Game

 - You start with 13 cards in hand.

-Wikipedia recommends 15 cards for a 2 player game but it does not really make any difference.
+Wikipedia recommends 15 cards for a 2 player game and 13 for a 3 player game but it does not really make any difference.
 More simple and easier to remember to always have 13.

 - Each player draws two cards on each of their turns and discards one.